Small Claims Court

 You may also request that the case be moved from small claims to the general civil division of District Court by filing the Demand and Order for Removal form.

 If you fail to appear for the hearing, the court may enter a default judgment against you, which means the judge may grant a judgment for the plaintiff without hearing your response to the complaint.
-If a default judgment has already been entered, you may file a Motion to Set Aside Default and Order within 21 days after the default was entered in a small claims case.

 Online Court Forms